 You can see Japanese Spotted Bill Ducks on the river, with friendly orange koi fish below the pristine river, an attraction by itself.

 This Mochi stall owner was very friendly and humble.
 We bought 2, loved it so much that we return to buy 4 more to eat along our drive to Osaka.
 He gave us a 5th mochi with compliments.

-Look at that gorgeous Hida beef sushi with simply melts in the mouth.
+Look at that gorgeous Hida beef sushi that simply melts in the mouth.
 I had come across others commenting “move over wagyu, Hida is the best”.
 This is certainly erroneous.
 Hida Beef is one of the highly-graded wagyu, which refers to Japanese beef and is any of four Japanese unique pure-bred cattle.
 Wagyu is a classification, not a type of beef.

 The sight of steaming hot food always attracts me.
 This stall sells Hida Beef Bun, which is very popular with spicy or non-spicy version.

 The Hida beef bun was so memorable.
 My daughter is a ‘purist”, she requested for the non-spicy to better gauge the original taste of the fillings.

 Some Ichii Itto-bori wooden carvings to bring home?
 Ichii carvings are made only from wood of ichii (Japanese yew), the prefectural tree of Gifu.

 A Takoyaki stall always attracts a good flow of customers.
 Small eats and those that can be taken away are the most appealing to tourists.

 The drive from Takayama to Osaka was smooth but the only grouse I have was the very expensive toll fees.
 From exit toll fee at Osaka it was 6930¥ (S$87), a short few kilometres drive to another toll gate came to 540¥(S$6.80) and then another 1320¥ (S$16.50), for a short drive into Osaka centre.
 The fee from Kyoto to Shirakawago was 6720¥ (S$84).
 But at least we get to enjoy the lovely sunset as we drove into Osaka.